pexels photo 346885

 Create a solid resume package that includes a cover letter, references, photo, teaching philosophy, university transcripts, police record check and certificate of qualifications.
 Each international school has different application requirements so I created a complete package and then delete pages that weren’t needed for individual applications.
 Write an introductory email message that you will use to send the attached packages.
 Make small adjustments for each school and save yourself some time.

 Create a spreadsheet to keep track of your applications.
 I know, I’m a nerd, but this was really helpful as responses started coming in.
 Initially I would get a response but have no idea what positions I’d actually applied for!
 I tracked school, positions, contact information, date applied, responses received and a few other things.
 This allowed me to know exactly who was responding, and send a follow up email if I didn’t hear back.
-Click here to get a blank version of my spreadsheet ready to fill in with all your school applications!

 Find Schools